Exlll/ConfigLib/README.md

         var configFile = Paths.get("/tmp/config.yml");
         var config = new UserConfiguration();

-        // Save a new instance to the configuration file YamlConfigurations.save(configFile, UserConfiguration.class, config);
+        // Save an instance to the configuration file YamlConfigurations.save(configFile, UserConfiguration.class, config);

         // Load a new instance from the configuration file